niklaskarel/qt-multiclient-logger/README.md

   - **WebSocket:** for real-time bidirectional message streaming (client ↔ server)
   - **REST API:** for structured control, querying, and persistent log submission
   - This includes manual JSON serialization/parsing and potential integration with PostgreSQL for durable log storage.
-- Refactor EventReceiver to use QThread per client socket to improve stability and avoid crashes due to cross-thread access or unexpected deletions.
-Current design using QTcpServer in the main thread is fragile under high traffic
+- ~~Refactor EventReceiver to use QThread per client socket to improve stability and avoid crashes due to cross-thread access or unexpected deletions.
+Current design using QTcpServer in the main thread is fragile under high traffic~~ Done in 21.06.2025
 - Refactor Logger to run in its own thread to handle high-throughput message processing.
 - Current architecture is tightly coupled: MainWindow handles transport and control logic.
 Refactoring planned to introduce an EventOrchestrator for better separation of concerns (UI vs. logic vs. transport).
 - Add QCustomPlot as a dynamic library and not as a static as it is increasing the time for building.